Vivy Yusof

+She has been included in lists such as Forbes' 30 Under 30 Asia.
+Her work spans entrepreneurship, digital media and fashion.

+Early life and education

+Vivy is an alumna of London School of Economics with a law degree.

 Career

 Founding of FashionValet

-Vivy Yusof served as the Chief Creative Officer at FashionValet, a fashion e-commerce company she co-founded with her husband, Fadzarudin Shah Anuar, in 2010 at the age of 23.
+Vivy served as the chief creative officer at FashionValet, a fashion e-commerce company she co-founded with her husband, Fadzarudin Shah Anuar, in 2010 at the age of 23.
 FashionValet has grown to become a significant enterprise with 150 employees and partnerships with over 500 fashion brands.
 The company operates offices and warehouses in Malaysia, Jakarta, and Singapore, and ships products globally.

-Vivy is known for her blog, Proudduck, which receives approximately 250,000 monthly visits.
-She also has a substantial social media presence, with over a million followers on Instagram.

-In 2017, Vivy Yusof expanded her online activity by launching a YouTube channel, where she shares lifestyle content and personal insights.
+In 2017, Vivy expanded her online activity by launching a YouTube channel, where she shares lifestyle content and personal insights.
 She frequently participates in fashion events across Southeast Asia and is recognized as a fashion commentator and social media influencer.
-She has also served as a judge for AirAsia’s Runway Ready Designer Search for two consecutive years, participating in a panel that seeks emerging fashion designers throughout Southeast Asia.
+She has also served as a judge for AirAsia's Runway Ready Designer Search for two consecutive years, participating in a panel that seeks emerging fashion designers throughout Southeast Asia.

 Social media persona

-Vivy Yusof has utilized social media platforms such as Instagram and YouTube to expand her personal brand and connect with a wider audience.
+Vivy has utilized social media platforms such as Instagram and YouTube to expand her personal brand and connect with a wider audience.
 Research indicates that her deliberate use of authenticity and emotional storytelling helps create an aspirational yet relatable public image.
 Through posts that showcase her dual roles as an entrepreneur and a mother, she engages her followers and strengthens the alignment between her personal identity and the values of her businesses, FashionValet and The dUCk Group.

 A linguistic analysis of her social media posts identified humblebragging, a strategy blending modesty with self-promotion, as a common feature.
 The study categorized her humblebrags into complaint-based and humility-based forms, noting that these strategies helped present her achievements while maintaining relatability with her audience.
 Such practices reflect a broader trend among social media influencers in shaping public perception through curated content.